System Configuration API

 We will cover each of these options below.

-The configuration object has a TypeScript type of KeystoneConfig
+The configuration object has a TypeScript type of KeystoneConfig, which can be imported from @keystone-next/types.

 This type definition should be considered the source of truth for the available configuration options.